softitova/TT_hw/README.md

 # TT_hw

-There are tasks at the university Type theory course
+There are tasks for the university Type theory course